-Concurrently with this offering, we are offering up to US\$400 million aggregate principal amount of the Notes, assuming no exercise of the underwriters' option to purchase additional principal amount of the Notes (or up to US\$60 million aggregate principal amount of the Notes if the underwriters of that offering exercise in full their option to purchase additional principal amount of the Notes), in an underwritten offerings pursuant to a separate prospectus supplement and accompanying prospectus.
-The closing of this offering of the ADSs is not contingent upon the closing of the concurrent offering of the Notes, and the closing of the concurrent offering of the Notes is not contingent upon the closing of the ADSs.
-This prospectus supplement does not constitute an offer to sell or the solicitation of an offer to buy the Notes.
+Concurrently with this offering, certain of our shareholders are offering 1,140,000 ADSs, assuming no exercise of the underwriters' option to purchase additional ADSs (or up to 1,311,000 ADSs if the underwriters of that offering exercise in full their option to purchase additional ADSs), in an underwritten offerings pursuant to a separate prospectus supplement and accompanying prospectus.
+The closing of this offering of Notes is not contingent upon the closing of the concurrent ADS Offering, and the closing of the ADS Offering is not contingent upon the closing of this offering of Notes.
+This prospectus supplement does not constitute an offer to sell or the solicitation of an offer to buy the ADSs.